-This course is the first of a two semester anatomy and physiology class.
+Fall/Spring/Summer This course is the first of a two semester anatomy and physiology class.
 This portion provides an overview of cytology, histology, and organ systems (integumentary, muscular, skeletal and nervous).
 Lecture topics are correlated with laboratory activities including anatomical models and vertebrate dissection.

-Semester Credit: Four (4) credit hours (3 lecture hours and 2 lab hours per week)

-Prerequisites: BIO 115 with a minimum grade of C or higher
+Semester Credit: Four (4) credit hours (45 lecture hours and 30 lab hours per semester) Prerequisites: BIO 115 with a minimum grade of C or higher